-It may seem irresponsible to start a business during a recession or even worse, a depression.
+It may seem irresponsible to start a business during hard times like a recession or even worse, a depression.
 History has shown that it can actually work for you.
 The reasons vary, but the fact is there is less competition during tough times and there are many new unforeseen opportunities that arise from changing needs and desires.

 Here are some household names that got their start during an economic downturn.

 Airbnb – was founded in 2008 during the “Great Recession”.
 It all started when a couple of tech entrepreneurs Gebbia and Chesky launched an online platform to rent out a bed in their San Francisco apartment.
-When the Great Recession hit that same year, there became a demand for short-term rentals because of high rent alternatives.
+When the Great Recession hit that same year, there became a demand for short-term rentals because of high-rent alternatives.
 Within 1 year, the site had over 10,000 users and 2,500 listings.
 A great story for history.

 Microsoft – founded in 1975 while the US was in the middle of “stagflation, Bill Gates and Paul Allen started work on user-friendly software for home and office computers.
 In the first year, they had $16,000 in revenue ($400,000 in today’s dollars).
 In the early 1980s, Microsoft partnered with IBM to bundle its Windows operating system on every desktop computer it sold.
 As a side note, IBM was founded during the “Long Depression of 1873-1896.
 Microsoft overcame the odds during a bad economy and has remained one of the most successful companies in the world.

 Revlon – was founded in 1932 as a cosmetic company.
 Its first two products were a red nail polish “Cherries in the Snow” and a lipstick to match became an immediate success.
 By the end of WW II, it had become the number two cosmetics company in the US.
 Today, the company is worth $ 3 billion.
 The phenomenal success of the company coined the term “The Lipstick Effect” which has proved how the beauty industry remains recession-proof.